 Here are links with more info on the CTW Conference on Friday, May 11 and the Open House on Saturday, May 12.

-ENDLICHER AUTOMAT 1.0 has been exhibited at "processing", a group show curated by Magdalena Stöger,
+ENDLICHER AUTOMAT 1.0 premiered in Vienna at "processing", a group show curated by Magdalena Stöger,

 An interactive and performative installation for processing / GPLcontemporary, Vienna, October/November 2017

 When searching for the name Endlicher on the German language Google, one "Endlicher Automat"" appears in a rather prominent position.

 What, and whose, automaton is this?
 How does it look?
 This re-occurring search result initiated and triggered the first realization of the ENDLICHER AUTOMAT

 by the Endlicher siblings.